austineinstein/seneca/README.md

 # why
 Relevance in content of webpages to others.

-Visualisation of headlines affecting asset prices as our BTC clusters unlike the S2F model:
+Visualisation of headlines affecting asset prices as clusters unlike the S2F model:

 Each of the four identified BTC clusters has a very different S2F-market value combination that seems to be consistent with halvings and changing BTC narratives.